 The listener panels are our sound quality measuring tools

 We acknowledge that listeners are one of our key sources in providing our clients with reliable data.
-The feedback, the listener panels give us, is crucial in the R&D process.
+The feedback from the listeners is crucial in the R&D process.

 Continuous training, good motivation, and a high level of activity is the key to good panel performance.

 In working with sensory evaluation of sound quality and understanding drivers of preference, you need two types of panel, an expert panel and a consumer panel.
 At SenseLab, we hold both types.

 Our expert listener panel is the backbone of our sensory work.
 We have carefully selected and trained the highly-skilled assessors who provide us with objective measurements within the sensory modalities of hearing and vision.

 The SenseLab Expert Panel currently consists of 25 highly motivated assessors, who have been screened using a range of discrimination and sensitivity tests.

 Through our network and professional collaborations, we offer the possibility of conducting international studies in multiple languages if needed.

 We continuously survey our assessors’ performance, making sure that we live up to high standards in delivering good and objective data sets.